 Here \$mb specifies the entire SIP message buffer including the attached message body.
-Just the attached body of a request or reply can be printed with the \$rb pseudo variable.
-The xlog logging function is defined in the xlog.so module [xlog ser], [xlog openser], [readme] (the difference between the xlog function of SER and that of OpenSER is that one uses the '%' sign for pseudo variables and the other uses the '\$' sign).
+Only the attached body of request or reply can be printed with the \$rb pseudo variable.
+The xlog logging function is defined in the xlog.so module [xlog ser], [xlog openser], [readme] (the difference between xlog functions of the SER and that of the OpenSER is that one uses the '%' sign for pseudo variables and the other one uses the '\$' sign).
 The pseudo variable \$si specifies the IP source address of the sender of the message and the pseudo variable \$rm specifies the requested method.

-Replies to SIP requests can be handled within the SER script.
+The replies to SIP requests can be handled within the SER script.
 In the main routing logic we must specify the function for handling the replies: